radon-h2020/FaaS-thumbnail-generator-python/README.md

 zip X-test-ImageRes.zip image_resize.py
 ```

-Now zip is prepared to be deployed on Amazon with Ansible or xOpera or anything else.
+This zip is prepared to be deployed on Amazon with Ansible or xOpera or anything else.
 If you do not have time to prepare it, one example is already available in `binary-zip` directory.